 Many legends of the sport have donned the prestigious green jacket through the years, and the competition is always fierce for who will wear it next.
 The Masters is one of the top sporting events of the year, and betting interest only continues to grow.

-Getting up to speed on golf betting isn’t too tricky, and we’ll show you how on this page to get your bets lined up and ready to go for the next Masters.
+Betting on golf isn’t too tricky, and we’ll show you how on this page to get your bets lined up and ready to go for the next Masters.

 Odds for the Masters are available well in advance of the first drive, so you can expect to see a good deal of movement in the lines over time.
 As the Masters approaches, bets will start to come in quickly on a few favorites to win it all and shrink their payouts accordingly.
-Check our live odds feed to take see the latest odds posted at top online sportsbooks.
-Click on any odds to go directly to the online sportsbook, claim your bonus and get your Masters bets in.
+Check our live odds feed to take see the latest odds posted at top NY online sportsbooks.
+Click on any odds to go directly to the online sportsbook, use a bonus code to get your promo and get your Masters bets in.

-You can complete the setup and management of your account entirely in New York.
-When it’s time to bet on the Masters, you’ll have to be within the borders of a legal online betting state.
+You can complete the setup and management of your account entirely at your convenience in New York with no need to visit a retail sportsbook unless you want to.
+When it’s time to bet on the Masters, you’ll have to be within the borders of the state.
 Geolocation tracking allows sportsbooks to verify locations, so bets won’t go through if you aren’t there.
-After you’ve placed your bets, there’s no need to stick around unless you want to catch the Masters from there.

 Before the Masters gets underway, you can place your bets via the futures market on the outright winner of the tournament.
 We’ll have some details on how that works in a bit.
 That’s far from the only way to get involved, as there are a number of ways to wager on the Masters and golf in general.
 Here’s a look at the most popular options.